University of Wyoming

-The University of Wyoming (UW) is a public land-grant research university in Laramie, Wyoming.
+The University of Wyoming (UW) is a public land-grant research university in Laramie, Wyoming, United States.
 It was founded in March 1886, four years before the territory was admitted as the 44th state, and opened in September 1887.
-The University of Wyoming is unusual in that its location within the state is written into the state's constitution.
+The University of Wyoming's location is written into the state's constitution.
 The university also offers outreach education in communities throughout Wyoming and online.

 The University of Wyoming consists of seven colleges: agriculture and natural resources, arts and sciences, business, education, engineering and applied sciences, health sciences, and law.
-The university offers over 120 undergraduate, graduate and certificate programs including Doctor of Pharmacy and Juris Doctor.
-It is classified among "R2: Doctoral Universities – High research activity".
+The university offers over 120 undergraduate, graduate, and certificate programs including Doctor of Pharmacy and Juris Doctor.
+It is classified among "R1: Doctoral Universities – Very High research activity".

 In addition to on-campus classes in Laramie, the university's Outreach School offers more than 41 degree, certificate and endorsement programs to distance learners across the state and beyond.
 These programs are delivered through the use of technology, such as online and video conferencing classes.
 The Outreach School has nine regional centers in the state, with several on community college campuses, to give Wyoming residents access to a university education without relocating to Laramie.

 Campus

 Old Main

 On September 27, 1886, the cornerstone of Old Main was laid, marking the beginning of the University of Wyoming.
 The stone is inscribed Domi Habuit Unde Disceret, which is often translated, "He need not go away from home for instruction."
 The following year, the first class of 42 men and women began their college education.
 For the next decade, the building housed classrooms, a library, and administration offices.

 The style of Old Main set a precedent for all future university buildings.
 The main stone is rough-cut sandstone from a quarry east of Laramie, and the trim stone is smooth Potsdam Sandstone from a quarry near Rawlins.
 Old Main was supposed to be a monumental structure, and it was designed to be symmetrical, with a prominent central spire as the focal point.
 The building was also meant to reflect the character of Wyoming, and the rough stone and smooth trim represented the progressing frontier.
 The design of Old Main had a lasting effect on university structures, most visible in the use of a sandstone façade on nearly every building.

 In 1916, the university removed the central spire because of structural concerns.
 The size of auditorium was reduced during a 1936 renovation.
 In 1949, the university thoroughly remodeled the building and completely removed the auditorium and exterior stairs.
 At that time, it officially became known as Old Main, and the name was carved above the east entrance.
-Currently, Old Main houses university administration, including the president's office and the boardroom where the trustees often meet.
+Old Main houses university administration, including the president's office and the boardroom where the trustees often meet.